ppy/osu-wiki/news/2021/2021-04-24-new-featured-artist-grynpyret.md

 Ever since their own brand of eccentric melodies took root on SoundCloud in 2014, **Grynpyret** (pronounced "green parrot") has been pioneering the electronic music sphere.
 Their sound is a blend of relaxation and peculiarity, involving a calming blend of sound samples you won't find in any other music.

-We've scored **9** tracks this time around, including the cult classic behind [*Boba Beach*](https://osu.ppy.sh/beatmapsets/327224) hosted by [VINXIS](https://osu.ppy.sh/users/4323406).
+We've scored **9** tracks this time around, including the cult classic behind [*Boba Beach*](https://osu.ppy.sh/beatmapsets/327224) hosted by ::VINXIS::{ user-id=4323406 }.

-Experiencing these songs for yourself is the best way to really do them justice, so try watching [Feiri](https://osu.ppy.sh/users/3214844) play *Boba Beach* with osu!lazer's new Barrel Roll mod or check out the rest of the samples below:
+Experiencing these songs for yourself is the best way to really do them justice, so try watching ::Feiri::{ user-id=3214844 } play *Boba Beach* with osu!lazer's new Barrel Roll mod or check out the rest of the samples below:

 <div align="center">
     <video width="95%" controls>